 The Implementation Act also goes on to make some general derogations which we’ve run through below:

-Broadens the scope of GDPR definitions to cover foreign organizations and other entities not otherwise covered by GDPR, such as public bodies and legal persons with a public law function.
+Broadening the scope of GDPR definitions to cover foreign organizations and other entities not otherwise covered by GDPR, such as public bodies and legal persons with a public law function.

-It adds new notification requirements for data processors, such as a requirement to notify the Dutch Data Protection Authority (AP) of any changes in the processing activities they are carrying out and to keep records of their activities.
+Adding new notification requirements for data processors, such as a requirement to notify the Dutch Data Protection Authority (AP) of any changes in the processing activities they are carrying out and to keep records of their activities.

-Lays down specific rules on how organizations must respond to data subject requests, such as time limits on responding and conditions for refusing certain requests.
+Laying down specific rules on how organizations must respond to data subject requests, such as time limits on responding and conditions for refusing certain requests.

-Provides an additional list of obligations for organizations processing personal data in a way that is deemed ‘high-risk’ and requires prior consultation with the AP before engaging in such activities.
+Providing an additional list of obligations for organizations processing personal data in a way that is deemed ‘high-risk’ and requires prior consultation with the AP before engaging in such activities.

-Finally, it specifies rules and conditions for processing special categories of personal data (i.e., sensitive data).
+Specifying rules and conditions for processing special categories of personal data (i.e., sensitive data).
 This includes a general prohibition on such processing, except in certain circumstances specified by national law and subject to specific requirements.
 Examples of such data may include biometric data, data relating to health and criminal records, and genetic data.